Home » Blog » Microsoft 365 Provisioning

 To understand Microsoft 365 provisioning using Graph API and PnP (Patterns and Practices), it’s essential to grasp the basics of each method, their differences, advantages, and potential use cases.
 In this blog post, we’ll take a detailed look at the different approaches, and how third-party tools like Teams Manager compare.

-Microsoft Graph API is the gateway to data and intelligence in Microsoft 365.
-It provides a unified programmability model that allows access to a vast range of services, tools, and information across M365 services, including Azure AD, Exchange Online, SharePoint Online, and more.
+Microsoft Graph API is the gateway to data and intelligence in Microsoft cloud services like Microsoft Entra and Microsoft 365.
+It provides a unified programmability model that allows access to a vast range of services, tools, and information across M365 services, including identity in Azure AD, Exchange Online, SharePoint Online, Teams, and more.
 Graph API enables developers to build applications that interact with the data of millions of users.

 PnP (Patterns and Practices), specifically PnP PowerShell and PnP Core SDK, are tools and libraries that simplify complex operations in SharePoint and Microsoft 365.
 They are built on top of Microsoft Graph API and other APIs, providing a more developer-friendly approach to common tasks and customizations in SharePoint and M365.